Roberta Zurn Outstanding Woman in Leadership Award

 Roberta Zurn had a love for children and taught elementary school for 32 years.
 She was a member of Delta Kappa Gamma, Retired Teachers of Wisconsin and Minnesota, the County Historical Society, Friends of the Public Library, the American Association of University Women (AAUW), and a member of First Presbyterian Church.
 She was a dedicated volunteer who served others.

-In that spirit, the Women’s Fund honors her memory by awarding The Roberta Zurn Outstanding Women in Leadership Award to women in our community who have encouraged the advancement of women and girls.
-The winner for 2021 will be announced at the Women’s Spring Event.
+In that spirit, Women’s Fund honors her memory by awarding The Roberta Zurn Outstanding Women in Leadership Grant to women in our community who have encouraged the advancement of women and girls.
+The 2022 grant will be awarded at the Women’s Fund Spring Event.

-Recipients are awarded $1,000. $500 is to be donated to the charity of her choice and $500 to be used for personal development.
+Recipients are awarded a $1,000 grant. $500 is to be donated to the charity of her choice and $500 to be used for personal development.
 The winner may also choose to give the entire award to charity.

 2020 Patty Barge